Our work in Scotland

 We raise awareness

-Volunteers in Scotland, who have been affected by bowel cancer in some way, deliver online bowel cancer awareness talks to workplaces and community groups, helping people to understand the signs, symptoms, and risk factors, as well as the importance of screening.
-Find out more and book a talk.
+We have a dedicated team of awareness volunteers in Scotland, who have all been affected by bowel cancer.
+They deliver online and in-person bowel cancer awareness talks to community groups and workplaces, and host awareness stands at events, helping people to understand the signs, symptoms, and risk factors for the disease, as well as the importance of screening.

 We campaign